 Days 27-30 (MEASURING SEO)

-- Days 27-29 – Now that you have all the tools you need, it’s time to actually measure all the success you’ve implemented.
-This includes search engine share of referring visits, search engine referrals, conversion rates and rankings.
+- Days 27-29 – Now that you have all the tools you need, it’s time to actually measure the metrics that reflect the strategies you’ve implemented.
+This includes search engine share of referring visits, search engine referrals, conversion rates, and rankings.

 - Day 30 – Bask in all your success.